Serious Sam: The First Encounter: S-Cape3D and In the Flesh

 Croteam announced Flesh, a multiplayer first-person shooter, in September 1996, planning to release it in February 1997.
 The name was later changed to In the Flesh, with the engine called S-Cape3D.
 Ribarić and Davor Hunski designed all enemies, with the Beheaded Kamikaze and Sirian Werebull, which remained in the finished game, among the first elements to be created in 1996.
-Dinko Pavičić joined Croteam during the development and created all characters' textures.
+Dinko Pavičić joined Croteam during the development and created all character textures.
 Ribarić also worked on the game's sound design, initially having the Beheaded Kamikaze shout "banzai" while approaching the player, though this was later changed to a generic scream in case Croteam would be working with Japanese partners.
 That scream is voiced by Ribarić, who recreated it from a stock sound effect.

 Serious Sam rework and demo

 For In the Flesh, the team initially devised a dark, story-driven game, later inspired by Half-Life.
 However, Ribarić believed the team was too small to accomplish such a complicated game and chose to scrap the story.
 In 1999, he and Ladavac instead came up with the name "Serious Sam.
 Ladavac, a fan of science fiction, wrote a new narrative around it, drawing inspiration from writers like Isaac Asimov, Roger Zelazny, J. R. R. Tolkien, Douglas Adams, Terry Pratchett, and Robert Asprin.
 Despite objections from other team members, including Hunski (who was undergoing his compulsory military service in the Armed Forces of Croatia at the time) and Sekulić, Ribarić held on to the name and it became a better fit as the game progressed away from its former story and into brighter, colourful environments.
 S-Cape3D was consequently renamed Serious Engine, its level editor became Serious Editor, and the 3D modelling software was named Serious Modeler.
 Serious Editor was designed as a WYSIWYG tool so the team, mostly comprising programmers, could create levels as efficiently as possible.
 Davor Tomičić designed roughly sixty levels with various environments for experimentation.
 He found that vast, flat planes topped with large structures like pyramids worked well as levels, although they pushed the limits of the engine.
 Other themes included the Lava Planet, Water Planet, and Ice Planet.
 In 1999, Damjan Mravunac joined Croteam as a composer before also replacing Ribarić as the sound designer.
 He ended up remaking most of Ribarić's sounds.
 His primary influences were Doom and Quake for the sounds, and he took musical inspiration from the games Agony and Lost Patrol, as well as film scores from composers like John Williams, Hans Zimmer, and Ennio Morricone.
 Both were recorded using a Sound Blaster Live! sound card, which Mravunac chose after facing driver issues with other cards.
-Croteam then designed the Dynamic Music Control System that would change between three versions of a song during gameplay: The "peace" music outside of battles, "combat" upon encountering enemies, and "war" when the player faces many foes.
+Croteam then designed the Dynamic Music Control System that would change between three versions of a song during gameplay: the "peace" music outside of battles, "combat" upon encountering enemies, and "war" when the player faces many foes.